 This section of beardless irises, formally named Californicae, contains twelve to fourteen species that are native to the West Coast of North America, from southern California to southwest Washington.
 Common names for this group include Pacifica Iris, PCI (Pacific Coast Iris) and PCN (Pacific Coast Native Iris).
 The southernmost populations are in the San Gabriel Mountains, of Iris hartwegii ssp. australis, and the northernmost populations are in the Washington Cascades and Chehalis River Valley, south of Puget Sound, of Iris tenax.
 There are several areas of high diversity, including southwest Oregon and northern California in the Siskiyous and Coast Range, and Marin and Santa Cruz counties, California.
-Pacificas are the most colorful, diverse and striking of all iris groups.
+Pacificas are the most colorful, diverse, and striking of all iris groups.
 Most of them are evergreen and are native to areas with wet winters, relatively dry summers, and moderate temperatures.
 These irises prefer acidic soils with good drainage, and can tolerate heat when given shade, mulches and deep cool soil conditions.
 They are not wetland plants, nor are they tolerant of extremely cold winters, or hot, wet summer conditions.
 Pacificas rightly have a reputation as garden divas, as they die quickly in locations that are too alkaline, too hot, too wet.
 If you live in a warm to cool Mediterranean climate with acidic soil and neutral to acidic water, give them a try.
 They flower in the spring to early summer and seem to appreciate occasional summer water.
 They can be challenging to divide and transplant and this is best done in October, just as they start into growth with the start of the rainy season.
 New transplants must be watched carefully for fungal infections, and a fungicide drench at planting time can help tide them over.
 There have been many hybrids between the various species and these are often sold as Pacific Coast hybrids with cultivar names.
 A helpful "gardener's" monograph by Victor Cohen is A Guide to the Pacific Coast Irises.

 The American Iris Society’s Iris Encyclopedia has a section just for Pacificas

-The Society for Pacific Coast Native Iris's website has sections on growing, hybridizing, seed starting and other topics.
+The Society for Pacific Coast Native Iris's website has sections on growing, hybridizing, seed starting, and other topics.

-Iris bracteata S. Watson is a species that grows in shaded sites in dry pine forest, or in meadows in the shade of large shrubs or bracken ferns in the Siskiyou Mountains of California and southern Oregon.
+Iris bracteata S. Watson is a species that grows in shaded sites in dry pine forests, or in meadows in the shade of large shrubs or bracken ferns in the Siskiyou Mountains of California and southern Oregon.
 It is known by the common name of Siskiyou iris.
 The large flowers are deep cream to golden yellow and are veined or netted with red or purple-brown lines, often with a deep golden zone in the center of the petals.
 The tube is short and the dark, glossy green evergreen leaves are ribbed, red-tinged at the base, and have a paler underside.
 Alternate, bract-like leaves clasp the flowering stem, giving it a braided appearance.
-Photos 1-3 taken by Paige Woodward.
-Photos 4-5 taken by Bob Rutemoeller and Mary Sue Ittner at Tilden Botanic Garden April 2012.
+Photos 1-3 were taken by Paige Woodward.
+Photos 4-5 were taken by Bob Rutemoeller and Mary Sue Ittner at Tilden Botanic Garden April 2012.
 The last photo taken by David Pilling is of a seed.

 Iris chrysophylla Howell is found in dry, open pine and fir forests of southern and midwestern Oregon (and a small area of northern California).
 Growing to 20 cm (8") with delicate-looking flowers of cream to white with veins of gold to purple, it has narrow light green leaves that are sometimes glaucous and stained red at the base.
 The perianth tube is long, emerging from closed spathes.
 Time of bloom is May to June, or as early as April.
 This species has hybridized with other species in nature.
 First photo by Paige Woodward.
 Following photos of the variation of I. chrysophylla (or possibly hybrids with I. bracteata) by Travis Owen photographed in Rogue River, OR.
 The last photo shows a small solitary bee entering the flower, likely pollinating the flower.